Bringing and Defending Claims of Unfair Dismissal and Wrongful Dismissal in the Employment Tribunal

 Please note that it is very rare for the Employment Tribunal to make an order for your opponent to pay your costs if you succeed.
 Therefore, unlike the position in the civil courts, legal fees generally are not recoverable in the Employment Tribunal.

-Our charges are based on work performed by our Employment Solicitor has over 2 years of experience and charges on an hourly basis, currently set at £195 plus VAT.
+Our charges are based on work performed by our Employment Lawyer has over 2 years of experience and charges on an hourly basis, currently set at £195 plus VAT.

 Depending on the complexity of the case, for information purposes, our charges are likely to be:-